-Young Church meets at 9.50 am in Bellie Church Hall before joining the rest of the congregation in Bellie Church for the all age talk.
+Young Church meets in Bellie Church Hall after the All Age talk at the Bellie service.
 The young people are an important part of the services each Sunday before continuing their learning in the Church Hall.
 Young Church also leads family services throughout the year at Christmas, Easter and before the Summer holidays.

 Refreshments are normally served in Bellie Church Hall, so if you are coming along to the service at Bellie, please join us for fellowship after the service.
 A warm welcome is extended to all and we always look forward to meeting new people.